city_hall

 • property type (residential, commercial, industrial, or condominium).

 Don't know the ward and parcel number?
-Look up the property through Assessing Online.
+Find the information through our Boston Property Lookup tool.

 The fee is $5 for each parcel.
 You can pay by cash, check, or money order made payable to the City of Boston.
 If you’re requesting a card for a property you own, we will waive the $5 fee.
 You just need to sign your application.